Chooyoungjun/mge51101-20196018/README.md

 ![equation](https://latex.codecogs.com/gif.latex?-%5Cfrac%7B1%7D%7BN%7D%5Csum_%7Bi%3D1%7D%5EN%20%5By_i%20%5Clog%28%5Chat%7By%7D_i%29&plus;%281-y_i%29%20%5Clog%281-%5Chat%7By%7D_i%29%5D)

+So evaluation standard is mean of BinaryCrossentropy

+default value is 0.69

 • Describe [ what is, how to gather, difficulty of ] your data concretely

-Video data 500GB is on kaggle[kaggle](https://www.kaggle.com/c/deepfake-detection-challenge/data, "kaggle link") website for gathering it is down through the Internet, also data each data make Time Serial Image data and Voice data for Learning
+Video data 500GB is on [kaggle](https://www.kaggle.com/c/deepfake-detection-challenge/data, "kaggle link") website for gathering it is down through the Internet, also data each data make Time Serial Image data and Voice data for Learning

 it take almost 1 month...

-• Read the issues in your GitHub and revise your proposal
+• Feasibility

+now what i do

+first, extract 10 Face by using MTCNN from each video

+second, resizing 255,255,3

+third, extract 1 voice data by using moviepy editor

+fourth, make a network.
+I try many times now using multi input and 2dconv instead of 3dconv and ensamble of each result

+fifth, leaning start using Adam optimizer and BinaryCrossentropy loss fuction

+sixth, now fail... so try again with your comment i think

+My purpose is to have a better score than kaggle first place 0.19170.
+I would like to do so and issue paper.